Kentia Palm

 Fertilizer need

-Feed lightly every 6-8 weeks in spring and summer.
+Feed lightly every 6-8 weeks during active spring and summer growth.

 Care summary